nestauk/discovery_mission_radar_prototyping/README.md

 Run `poetry lock` in your terminal and then run `poetry install` (this will uninstall the old version)

-Remove the hastag, so that the line in pyproject.toml now looks like this:
+Remove the hastag, so that the line in pyproject.toml now looks like this, and save the changes:

 ```toml
 discovery-utils = {git = "https://github.com/nestauk/discovery_utils.git", rev = "dev"}